A Complete Guide Before Buying Your Perfect Kayak Paddle - Hiseadock

 Aluminum paddles are among the cheapest types of paddles but are also among the heaviest.
 Since aluminum paddles are so affordable, many people will begin paddle boarding with them, but once they become more serious about kayaking, they will upgrade to lighter material.

-A heavy paddle such as made of aluminum makes paddling much more exhausting.
-Aluminum paddles are good for starting out and can be used as spares once you upgrade to a better paddle.
+A heavy paddle made of aluminum makes paddling much more exhausting.
+Aluminum paddles are good for starting and can be used as spares once you upgrade to a better paddle.

 2. Plastic